The Pillar Protocol: A 3–Day Sandbag Strength System

 Final Outcome

 Stronger.
 Thicker.
-Harder.
+More Stable.